dinhnguyen92/AppSheetPhoneAccount/README.md

 However, since the accounts returned are most probably for display on a mobile device with relattively small screen, only a small number of accounts must be returned.

+Regardless of which approach is used, without the ability to query the database directly, the program will always have to go through every single phone account in the database.
+If retrieving phone accounts based on age is a fairly frequent operation, perhaps an index based on the age attribute can be added to the database.
+A new method can then be added to the web service to query the database using the index.
+This would considerably reduce the number of records that have to be processed, thus reducing runtime.

 *** Third Party Plug-in ***